MattCBowman/Locomotive-fundamentals/README.md

 Let's look at an overview of each one.
 The rendering of these types will be reviewed [later](#models_rendering).

-*Nota bene : you will encounter some unexplained properties.
+*Nota bene: you will encounter some unexplained properties.
 This is because they are common to all field types and will be covered later.*

 - Simple input: